 Mushrooms with Garlic and Sherry

 - 1 pound button or other mushrooms, trimmed and quartered

 - 2 tablespoons Fino, Amontillado, or Manzanilla sherry

-- 1 small dried hot red chile, crumbled, or 1 teaspoon hot red pepper flakes, or to taste
+- 1 small dried hot red chile pepper, crumbled, or 1 teaspoon hot red pepper flakes, or to taste

-- 1. Put the butter in a deep skillet and turn the heat to medium-high.
+- In a large skillet over medium-high heat, melt the butter.
 Add the garlic and mushrooms and cook until the mushrooms have given up their liquid and are beginning to brown, 5 to 10 minutes.

-- 2. Add the lemon juice, sherry, stock, and chile to the pan and bring to a boil.
-Lower the heat and let the mixture simmer, uncovered, for about 10 minutes, or until the liquid is quite syrupy and nearly evaporated.
+- Add the lemon juice, sherry, stock, and chile and bring to a boil.
+Reduce the heat to medium-low and let the mixture simmer, uncovered, for about 10 minutes, or until the liquid is quite syrupy and nearly evaporated.

-- 3. Season with salt and pepper, garnish with parsley, and serve with crusty bread.
-Or let sit for a while and then reheat.
+- Season with salt and pepper, garnish with parsley, and serve with crusty bread, if desired, for sopping up the juices.

 The Best Recipes in the WorldBuy On Amazon